 To support the request for reconsideration, the company supplied additional information to supplement that which was gathered during the initial investigation.
 Upon further review, it was revealed that the company produced several types of “carton sealing tape,” including water activated tape.
 Increased reliance on company imports of pressure sensitive tape, a type of carton sealing tape, was originally revealed in an investigation of a subject firm affiliate: specifically, Intertape Polymer Group, Central Products Company, Richmond, Kentucky (TA-W-40,783).
 As a result of this discovery, the Department has determined that the company's increased reliance on imports of pressure sensitive tape (“like or directly competitive” with what the subject plant produced) may be established as replacing subject firm production, thus contributing to the layoffs at the subject plant.

 After careful review of the additional facts obtained on reconsideration, I conclude that increased imports of articles like or directly competitive with those produced at Intertape Polymer Group, Menasha Division, Menasha, Wisconsin, contributed importantly to the declines in sales or production and to the total or partial separation of workers at the subject firm.
-In accordance with the provisions of the Act, I make the following certification:
+In Start Printed Page 20182accordance with the provisions of the Act, I make the following certification:-

 Signed in Washington, DC this 14th day of April 2003.

 Director, Division of Trade Adjustment Assistance.